See How Easily You Can Get Fitter

 #2.
 Set Your Goals Right

 Be realistic!
-Dieters are often highly motivated and excited at the start of their weight loss programme.
+Dieters are often highly motivated and excited at the start of their weight loss program.
 During this time, they often set unrealistic weight loss goals.
 But high expectations can lead to weight gain when lack of progress leads to lack of motivation.

 Instead, be realistic and set small goals that you can actually achieve and that will give you a boost of confidence.
 These smaller steps will provide a roadmap to your ultimate weight loss and body composition goals.